oetaholdings/.github/profile/README.md

 ### DEMO Environment
 The demo environment is intended to house readily available, IaC controlled demonstrations of Azure capabilities.

-Intedended to be usable by sales pods and consultant to quickly learn about our delivered best-practice capabilities and show case working solutions.
+Intended to be usable by sales pods and consultant to quickly learn about our delivered best-practice capabilities and show case working solutions.

 Capabilities within the environment are quickly reproduceable via Infrastructure as Code (IaC) pipelines as content and service showcases drift from source-control.